 Parsley added at the last minute to cooked foods will be crisper, tastier, and greener.

 Add parsley to sandwich fillings, omelets, and salads.
-Add finely chop parsley leaves to vegetables, meats, soups, stews, roasts, fish, sauces, stuffings, and vinegars.
+Add finely chopped parsley leaves to vegetables, meats, soups, stews, roasts, fish, sauces, stuffings, and vinegar.

 The high chlorophyll content of parsley makes it a natural breath freshener.